Viola Liuzzo: Selma, Alabama

 In the early 1960s, activism increased in the South, especially for voting rights.
 In February 1965, a night demonstration for voting rights at the Marion, Alabama, courthouse turned violent.
 State troopers clubbed marchers; they beat and fatally shot Jimmie Lee Jackson, a 26-year-old African-American man.
 His death spurred the fight for civil rights in nearby Selma, the larger county seat of Dallas County.

-Organizers had asked for help from Rev. Martin Luther King, who had been active in efforts to desegregate Birmingham, Alabama.
+Organizers had asked for help from Rev. Martin Luther King Jr., who had been active in efforts to desegregate Birmingham, Alabama.
 He led the Southern Christian Leadership Conference (SCLC), whose members planned a protest march for Sunday, March 7, 1965.
 Gov. George Wallace banned the march, but activists ignored his ban.

 Six hundred unarmed marchers headed for the Edmund Pettus Bridge to cross the Alabama River and go to the state capital were clubbed and whipped by state troopers, fracturing bones and gashing heads.
 Seventeen people were hospitalized on the day later called "Bloody Sunday".

 Like many observers, Liuzzo was horrified by the images broadcast and published by national media.
 A second march took place March 9.
 Troopers, police, and marchers confronted each other at the county end of the bridge, but when the troopers stepped aside to let them pass, the Rev. Martin Luther King Jr. led the marchers back to Brown Church, which was the base.

 That night, a white group beat and murdered civil rights activist James Reeb, a Unitarian Universalist minister from Boston, who had come to Selma for the second march.
 Many other clergy and sympathizers from across the country had also gathered for the second march.